timgent/data-flare/docs-source/intro.md

 * SDQ provides the option to persist metrics to a repository.
 We recommend using the built in Persister for ElasticSearch, so that you can easily graph metrics over time with Kibana.
 Or you can easily use a custom Persister to track metrics using a datastore of your choosing.
-* SDQ also supports performing [Deequ](https://github.com/awslabs/deequ) checks, which gives a greater range of built-in checks at present.
-However, please be aware metrics related to Deequ are persisted separately to other SDQ metrics, and currently Deequ only supports persisting of Deequ metrics as a JSON blob in a file.
-For this reason we recommend using SDQ checks where possible.

 ## Comparison to other data quality tools
 SDQ was inspired by other data quality tools such as [Deequ](https://github.com/awslabs/deequ).
 We've found other